Three Kiwi soldiers killed in bomb attack

-Cabinet approved New Zealand's Bamiyan-based Defence Force staff extending operations east into the hostile Baghlan province following the firefight which killed Malone and Durrer and injured six other Kiwi soldiers.
+The Cabinet approved New Zealand's Bamiyan-based Defence Force staff extending operations east into the hostile Baghlan province after the firefight that killed Malone and Durrer and injured six other Kiwi soldiers.

-Durrer and Malone, both 26, were on their first deployment to Afghanistan as part of the Provincial Reconstruction Team (PRT).
+Durrer and Malone, both 26, were on their first deployment to Afghanistan as part of the Provincial Reconstruction Team.
 The insurgents which killed them were from Baghlan province.

-Baghlan is the responsibility of Hungarian forces, who are reluctant to patrol the area, however, Prime Minister John Key has ruled out seeking a change to the Hungarian's rules of engagement.
+Baghlan is the responsibility of Hungarian forces, which are reluctant to patrol the area, but Key has ruled out seeking a change to the Hungarians' rules of engagement.

 The reluctance of the Hungarians to patrol their area had led to an increase in insurgent activity in recent years, Key said.

-"It's a very hostile environment and it's a dangerous and difficult environment there."
+"It's a very hostile environment and it's a dangerous and difficult environment there,'' he said